HydroModPy/HydroModPy/examples/projects/04_streamflow_intermittence_in_transient/README.md

 of the geographic step, which the burn makes the longer half of a first run and which is then reused.

+## Console output

+A run prints one spinner line per pipeline step, turned into a checkmark and a duration once the step is done, plus the warnings and the two or three lines saying what was written.
+That is the `normal` level, and `[workflow] verbosity` sets it per file: `quiet` keeps only warnings and errors, `verbose` adds every INFO line the run emits, `debug` adds the DEBUG ones with their module and line number. `hmp run -q | -v | --debug` overrides the file for one run, and `HMP_VERBOSITY` overrides both for a whole shell. `step1_minimal.toml` carries the same table as a comment, and nothing is lost by running quiet: the complete DEBUG trace always goes to `.hmp/logs/hydromodpy_debug.log`.

 ## Variants

 Three files here build directly on `project.toml` through `base_config`, each